HR-DataLab-Healthcare/RESEARCH_SUPPORT/PROJECTS/Generative_Agent_based_Data-Synthesis/Readme.md

 <br>

-  Shown is the workflow needed to protect patient privacy.
+  Shown is the workflow used to protect patient privacy.
 It utilizes Markdown files to identify and replace personal identifiers, specifically names, with realistic-sounding pseudonyms.
 This creates a safer dataset for subsequent tasks, such as training generative models or sharing example data, while aiming to preserve the original document structure and all other content.

   *  **Purpose:**
         * To automatically replace privacy-sensitive information, focusing on person names (e.g., patients, doctors, staff, family members), with plausible, fabricated pseudonyms.